jake-knerr/js-style-guide/README.md

  */
 ```

-#### Prefer to not use a hyphen before an inline description unless it is required for clarity.
+#### Hyphens before an inline description are discouraged unless it is required for clarity.

 > Why?
 It is more concise to exclude the hyphen and is already clear since IDEs change colors for contrast.